REGISTRATION NOW OPEN - Acidified Foods Manufacturing School (Online + 1-day Lab/Demo for Small Processors - UC Davis, Sept. 18, 2018

 University of California, Davis

-- Acidified Foods Manufacturing School (Half Online, Half In-Person) Especially designed for smaller processors.
+- Acidified Foods Manufacturing School (Part online, part in-person) Especially designed for smaller processors.

 University of Georgia